-The pastors, and those leading worship, usually use the New King James version.
-However, we recognize and believe that there are a number of excellent English translations of the scripture with some being more careful to follow the original Hebrew and Greek texts in translation than others.
+The pastors, and those leading worship, usually use the New King James and English Standard versions of the Bible; however, we recognize and believe that there are a number of excellent English translations of the Bible with some being more careful to follow the original Hebrew and Greek texts in translation than others.

 Yes, we provide nursery care for babies and young toddlers.
 Our nursery is very clean, spacious and provides numerous baby cribs and rocking chairs.
-Normally, three year olds begin to sit in the worship services, though accommodations can be made for toddlers of that age and older who are not used to doing that.
-You may also keep your baby, or young toddler, with you in the worship services at any age.
-However, we encourage you to be sensitive to the distraction that can be caused by a crying child during worship and to act accordingly by either taking the child out until the crying is stopped or utilizing the nursery care provided.
+Normally, three year olds begin to sit in the worship services with their parents, though accommodations can be made for toddlers of that age and older who are not yet accustomed to sitting through a service.
+You may also keep your child with you in the worship services at any age, but we encourage you to be sensitive to the distraction that can be caused by a crying child during worship and to act accordingly by either taking the child out until the crying is stopped or utilizing the nursery care that is provided.

-Yes, all those who work with children in our church ministries, Sunday School and nursery are required to submit to a background check.
+Yes, anyone working with children at Emmanuel Baptist Church (Sunday school and nursery ministries) is required to submit to a background check.

-Our youth ministry is headed up, under the guidance of the pastors, by a youth council consisting primarily of parents of the youth and also other mature adults who have a heart for our young people.
-Ordinarily, there is a youth meeting after the evening worship once every month.
-In addition, the youth engage in service projects and fellowship activities throughout the year.
-We host a yearly youth conference and periodically provide chaperoned opportunities for the young people to go on service trips as a group to foreign countries.
+Our youth ministry, under the guidance of the pastors, is led by a youth council consisting primarily of parents of the youth and also other mature adults who have a heart for our young people.
+Ordinarily, there is a youth meeting after the evening worship on the third Sunday of each month.
+Additionally, the youth meet for other fellowship opportunities throughout the month, and engage in service projects throughout the year.
+We host an annual youth conference and periodically provide chaperoned opportunities for the young people to go on service trips as a group to foreign countries.

 Evening worship is not a repeat of morning worship.
 We ordinarily have two distinct worship services every Lord’s Day.

 We devote our midweek prayer meeting to the work of prayer.
-Usually the pastor or person leading the meeting will begin with a brief devotion from Scripture to prepare our hearts and with a hymn.
-Then the remainder of the time is devoted to prayer.
-Our Wednesday evening prayer meeting begins at 7:30pm and we seek to end promptly by 8:45pm.
-There is a children’s prayer meeting class provided for young children who are dismissed to that class normally around 8:00pm.
+Usually the pastor or person leading the meeting will begin with the singing of a hymn, and a brief devotion from Scripture to prepare our hearts for the remaining time of extended prayer.
+Our Wednesday evening prayer meeting begins at 7:00pm and we seek to end by 8:15pm.